StefanZander/lecture_notes/smw/skript/marp/03_data_modelling.md

 ---
-# Step 3: Identify Properties
+# Step 3a: Identify Properties...

 {.bigskip}